15 Global Climate Change

 15.2.4 Rising Sea-Level

 Sea level is rising 3.4 millimeters (0.13 inches) per year and has risen 0.19 meters (7.4 inches) from 1901 to 2010.
-This is thought largely to be from both melting and thermal expansion of sea water.
+This is thought largely to be from both glaciers melting and thermal expansion of sea water.
 Thermal expansion means that as objects such as solids, liquids, and gases heat up, they expand in volume.

 Classic video demonstration (30 second) on thermal expansion with brass ball and ring (North Carolina School of Science and Mathematics).